What you will learn:

 Overweight and abdominal fat

 Visceral fat is one of the main enemies of insulin sensitivity.
-The larger your waistline, the greater the risk of insulin resistance.
+The larger your waistline, the greater the risk of insulin resistance, especially when abdominal fat accumulates.

 Sedentary lifestyle